graphopedia-xyz/graphopedia/alluvial-diagram/index.md

 The blocks in an alluvial diagram represent clusters of nodes.
 The stream lines between the blocks represent changes in the composition of these clusters over time.
 The height of a block represents the size of the cluster and the height of a stream line shows the size of the component.

-Alluvial diagram can also be viewed as a variant of [Parallel Coordinates Plot](/parallel-coordinates) for categorical variables.[^4]
+Alluvial diagrams can also be viewed as a variant of [parallel coordinates plot](/parallel-coordinates) for categorical variables.[^4]

-Note: You may see the terms *sankey diagram* and *alluvial diagram* used to refer to the same type of chart, for example by D3 creator Mick Bostock[^5] and author Andy Kirk[^6].
+Note: You may see the terms *Sankey diagram* and *alluvial diagram* used to refer to the same type of chart, for example by D3 creator Mick Bostock[^5] and author Andy Kirk[^6].
-The alluvial diagram are designed to show connections between categories over time.
-The main purpose of this diagram is representation of splitting and merging of parts of categories into each other.
+The alluvial diagram is designed to show connections between categories over time.
+The main purpose of this diagram is the representation of splitting and merging of parts of categories into each other.
-To create an alluvial diagram, at least two categories are needed and at least two time points at which we will show the how the connections between these parts have changed.
+To create an alluvial diagram, at least two categories and two time points or stages are necessary.

 ## Alternatives

-[Chord chart](/chord-chart) - a chord chart represents weighted relationships between categories.
+[Chord diagram](/chord-diagram) - a chord diagram represents weighted relationships between categories.
 Unlike the alluvial diagram, it does not show the change over time, but a single snapshot in time.
-Another restriction is that all the categories in a cord chart have to be of the same type - for example all countries and not a combination of countries and cities.
+Another restriction is that all the categories in a chord diagram have to be of the same type, for example, all countries and not a combination of countries and cities.

 ## Sources